dfsnow/opentimes/site/content/about.md

 All times are calculated using open-source software from publicly available data.
 The OpenTimes data pipelines, infrastructure, packages, and website are all open-source and available on [GitHub](https://github.com/dfsnow/opentimes).
-See the [GitHub README](https://github.com/dfsnow/opentimes#opentimes) to learn how to download the data.
+See the [README](https://github.com/dfsnow/opentimes#getting-the-data) to learn how to download the data.

 ### Goals